NightlyNexus/retryable-retrofit/README.md

 Retryable-Retrofit
 ====================

-TODO: A way to retry many failed Retrofit calls.
+Retry failed Retrofit calls.
 Useful in combination with listening to connectivity changes on Android.

 Download